 Yet, CFOs face an extraordinary number of decisions to make on compressed timelines.
 Each one carries cascading consequences in our constantly shifting world.
 This puts CFOs at the center of what psychologist Barry Schwartz calls the “paradox of choice.”
 The volume of options and their interconnected nature, often hinders more than it helps.
 It slows decisions down rather than accelerating them.
 And in some cases, it can lead to decision paralysis.

-To help CFOs overcome the challenges they face today, Accenture has developed two complementary points of view.
-They explore how CFOs can maximize the effectiveness of their decision-making and unlock the potential impact of their strategic choices in today’s fast-paced and complex business environment.
+To help CFOs overcome the challenges they face today, Accenture has developed two complementary points of views.
+They explore how CFOs can maximize the effectiveness of their strategic decision-making in today’s fast-paced and complex business environment.

 The Paradox of Choice for CFOs presents insights on how CFOs can overcome the paradox of choice, accelerate strategic decision-making and unlock greater shareholder value from an enterprise reinvention agenda.
 Download Part 1 now.